beneath-hq/beneath/docs/reading-writing-data/access-management.md

 ---
 title: Access management
-description: A guide to managing access to streams in Beneath
+description: A guide to managing access to tables in Beneath
 menu:
   docs:
     parent: reading-writing-data